Chowdhury Fazlul Bari: Career

-On June 2, 2025 in his interview with Banik Barta, Chowdhury Fazlul Bari stated that the 1/11 event in 2007 was orchestrated through a conspiracy involving civil society members, business elites, and foreign powers, with General Moeen Uddin Ahmed playing a central role.
-According to Bari, Moeen violated constitutional norms by engaging in political activities while serving as Army Chief, including pressuring political leaders and attempting to reshape the political landscape in Bangladesh.
-Bari highlighted divisions within the army, noting that Moeen favored a group of officers close to him while sidelining others, contributing to unrest and mistrust within the military ranks.According to Chowdhury Fazlul Bari, the role of the army chiefs over the past 16 years since the 1/11 political crisis has been politically biased and supportive of the government.
-He points out that although Sheikh Hasina criticized General Moeen’s appointment initially, she later worked closely with him.
-Subsequent army chiefs like General Mubin Khan, General Iqbal Karim Bhuiyan, General Aziz Ahmed, and SM Shafiuddin Ahmed all played roles that helped implement the ruling party’s authoritarian agenda.

-Specifically, Bari highlights General Iqbal Karim Bhuiyan’s silent cooperation during the controversial 2014 election, accusing him of subordinating the army to political interests and enabling Sheikh Hasina’s one-sided election plans.
-This boosted the ruling party’s confidence, leading to voterless elections and human rights abuses in the following years.
+On 2 June 2025, in his interview with Bonik Barta, Bari stated that the 1/11 event in 2007 was orchestrated through a conspiracy involving civil society members, business elites, and foreign powers, with General Moeen Uddin Ahmed playing a central role.
+According to Bari, Moeen violated constitutional norms by engaging in political activities while serving as army chief, including pressuring political leaders and attempting to reshape Bangladesh's political landscape.
+Bari highlighted divisions within the army, noting that Moeen favoured a group of officers close to him while sidelining others, contributing to unrest and mistrust within the military ranks.
+According to Bari, the role of the army chiefs over the past 16 years, since the 1/11 political crisis, has been politically biased and supportive of the government.
+He points out that although Sheikh Hasina initially criticized General Moeen's appointment, she later worked closely with him.
+Subsequent army chiefs such as General Mohammad Abdul Mubeen, General Iqbal Karim Bhuiyan, General Aziz Ahmed, and SM Shafiuddin Ahmed all played roles in implementing the ruling party's authoritarian agenda.
+Specifically, Bari highlights General Iqbal Karim Bhuiyan's silent cooperation during the controversial 2014 election, accusing him of subordinating the army to political interests and enabling Sheikh Hasina's one-sided election plans.
+This boosted the ruling party's confidence, leading to voterless elections and human rights abuses in the following years.
 Bari questions where Bhuiyan was during the 1/11 crisis, especially since he now calls for preventing such events from happening again.